 Further information is available from the Australian Securities and Investments Commission.

 This document provides a basic template for the recording of various kinds of members' resolutions.
 However, to ensure that the document is legally effective, it may be necessary to consider relevant rules which apply to the company.

 As previously discussed, it is important to first consider any legal requirements which may apply, depending on the nature of the company or the types of resolution(s) that are being passed.
-These requirements may be set out in the Act and further information may be provided by the Australian Securities and Exchange Commission.
+These requirements may be set out in the Act and further information may be provided by the Australian Securities and Investments Commission.